SergioPuimeABB/Puime-s_Addin/README.md

 From the Add-Ins tab in RobotStudio, click on “Install Package” and select the PuimesAddin-1.0.rspak file.
 This will add an item in the “Installed Packages” section.
 You’ll need to restart RobotStudio in order to finish the installation.

 **How it works.**
 After the installation, a new toolwindow will be added at the right side in RobotStudio.
-It’ll star hidden.
+It’ll start hidden.

 *Add-in screen position*

 ![Add-in screen position](https://github.com/SergioPuimeABB/Puime-s_Addin/blob/master/Puime's_Addin/Screenshots/001.png)

 *Add-in main screen*